Licio Gelli: Imprisonment in Switzerland, escape, and return to Switzerland

-Extradition to Italy and trials
+Extradition to Italy, trials and house arrest

 Switzerland eventually agreed to extradite him to Italy, but only on financial charges stemming from the collapse of Banco Ambrosiano.
 Gelli's extradition in February 1988 required a high-level security apparatus, including 100 sharpshooters, decoy cars, a train, road blocks and two armored cars to transfer him to Italy.
 In July 1988 he was absolved of charges of subversive association by a Bologna court but was presented with a five-year prison term for slander, having side-tracked the investigation into the 1980 bombing of the Bologna train station.
 Stipulations connected to his extradition, however, prevented him from serving time.
 Two years later, an appeal court threw out Gelli's slander conviction.
 A retrial was ordered in October 1993.

 In 1992 Gelli was sentenced to 18 years and six months of prison after being found guilty of fraud concerning the collapse of Banco Ambrosiano in 1982 (a "black hole" of $1.4 billion was found).
 The Vatican bank, Istituto per le Opere di Religione, main share-holder of the Banco Ambrosiano, consequently had a "black hole" of $250 million.
 This sentence was reduced by the Court of Appeal to 12 years.
 The year 1992 also saw the beginning of the trial of 16 members of the P2 Masonic Lodge, which included charges of conspiracy against the state, espionage, and the revelation of state secrets.
 In April 1994 Gelli received a 17-year sentence for divulging state secrets and slandering the investigation, while the court threw out the charge that P2 members conspired against the state; Gelli's sentence was reduced, and he was placed under house arrest two years later.

 In April 1998 the Court of Cassation confirmed a 12-year sentence for the Ambrosiano crash.
 Gelli then disappeared on the eve of being imprisoned, in May 1998, while being under house arrest in his mansion near Arezzo.
 His disappearance was strongly suspected to be the result of being forewarned.
-Then, finally, he was arrested in the French Riviera in Cannes.
+Then, finally, he was arrested in September 1998 the French Riviera in Cannes.
 Two motions of no confidence were made by the right-wing opposition (the Northern League and the ex-Christian Democratic splinter groups CDU-CDR), against the Justice Minister, Giovanni Maria Flick, and the Interior Minister, Giorgio Napolitano, stating that Gelli had benefited from accomplices helping him in his escape.
 They also made reference to secret negotiations which would have allowed him to reappear without going to prison.
 But the two ministers won the confidence vote.
 Police found $2M worth of gold ingots in Gelli's villa.